 We are deeply sorry for your loss - the staff at Coffee County Funeral Chapel

-Coffee County Funeral Chapel is honored to serve the Enis family.
+Coffee County Funeral Chapel is honored to assist the family with the arrangements.